 Wnet = Kf –Ki = ∆k

 An unbalanced force applied to a particle will certainly change the particle’s state of motion.
 Newton’s second law provides us with one way to analyze this change of motion.
 We now consider a different approach that ultimately gives the same result as Newton’s laws but is often simpler to apply.
 It also leads us into one of the many important conservation laws that play such an important role in our interpretation of physical processes.

 Work energy theorem Equation

 We consider not the work done on a particle by a single force, but the net work Wnet done by all the forces that act on the particle.
 There are two ways to find the net work.
 The first is to find the net force, that is, the vector sum of all the forces that act on the particle:

 And then treat this net force as a single force in calculating the work according to the equation:

 We know that a net unbalanced force applied to a particle will change its state of motion by accelerating it,let us say from initial velocity vi to final velocity vf.
 What is the effect of the work done on the particle by this net unbalanced force?

-Because the acceleration a is constant,we can use equation:
+Because the acceleration is constant,we can use the equation:

 Wnet=Kf –Ki=∆k ……….(4)

-This is the expression of kinetic energy for the object under the action of non constant force.
+This is the expression of kinetic energy for the object under the action of the non-constant force.